MicrosoftDocs/azure-docs/articles/sentinel/audit-sentinel-data.md

 ms.author: bagol

 ---
-# View audit data in Azure Sentinel
+# Audit Azure Sentinel queries and activities

-This article describes how you can use Azure Sentinel to audit the activities in your Security Operations (SOC) environment, such as for both internal and external compliance requirements.
+This article describes how you can view audit data for queries run and activities performed in your Azure Sentinel workspace, such as for internal and external compliance requirements in your Security Operations (SOC) workspace.

 Azure Sentinel provides access to:

-- The **LAQueryLogs** table, which provides details about the queries run in Log Analytics, including queries run from Azure Sentinel.
 - The **AzureActivity** table, which provides details about all actions taken in Azure Sentinel, such as editing alert rules.
 The **AzureActivity** table does not log specific query data.
+For more information, see [Auditing with Azure Activity logs](#auditing-with-azure-activity-logs).

+- The **LAQueryLogs** table, which provides details about the queries run in Log Analytics, including queries run from Azure Sentinel.
+For more information, see [Auditing with LAQueryLogs](#auditing-with-laquerylogs).

 > [!TIP]
 > In addition to the manual queries described in this article, Azure Sentinel provides a built-in workbook to help you audit the activities in your SOC environment.